lmammino/streams-workshop/01-buffer-vs-stream/README.md

 > You can edit the file and run an interactive test session to validate your implementation with:
 >
 > ```bash
-> npm test -- 01-buffer-vs-stream/exercises/count-bytes.test.js
+> npm run ex -- 01-buffer-vs-stream/exercises/count-bytes.test.js
 > ```
 >
 > If you really struggle with this, you can have a look at [`count-bytes.solution.js`](/01-buffer-vs-stream/exercises/count-bytes.solution.js) for a possible solution.